 The Day That Changed My Life

 My 4 year old daughter was with me.
 We were going to meet some friends for a Christmas party.
-She and I were dressed in our finest party clothes, consisting of whatever funky get-ups we found at the Thrift Store.
+She and I were dressed in our finest party clothes, consisting of whatever funky get-ups we found at the thrift store.
 I wrapped my giant white faux-fur coat around my daughter and put a baseball cap I had in the trunk on her head and we walked to the nearest exit, in the dark unrelenting rain.

-My daughter and I lived in a one bedroom apartment.
-We were on food stamps, I worked 2 jobs and went to beauty school.
+My daughter and I lived in a one bedroom apartment, we were on food stamps, I worked two jobs and went to beauty school.
 We made do with what we had.
-I dont remember ever feeling like we had less than or that we needed more.
-I was working hard to bring us a better life in the future.
-A life that provided the income we needed to get by without relying on anyone.
+I don't remember ever feeling like we had less than, or that we needed more.
+I was just working hard to bring us a better life in the future.
+A life that would provide the income we needed to get by without relying on anyone.

-As we trudged through the rain a White Subaru Outback pulled over to help us, we were cold and wet.
+As we trudged through the rain on the side of the freeway, a white Subaru Outback pulled over to help us, we were cold and wet.
 She asked if the car back there was mine, and what happened.
 I told her.
 She was so sweet, and offered to drive us.

 We arrived at a 7-11 and I called my boyfriend and waited for him to arrive.
-As we waited we talked about life and she asked me about mine.
+As we waited, we talked about life and she asked me about mine.
 I felt a little self conscious, I could tell she had money, at least more than I had, and I worried about what she must think of me.

-My boyfriend pulled up she looked right at me and handed me a $100 bill to fix my tire.
+My boyfriend pulled up, she looked right at me, and handed me a $100 bill to fix my tire.
 I told her that I could take care of it, and she asked me honestly if I had the money to do it.
 I did not.
 I would ask my boyfriend for it I told her.
-She handed me the money, forcing me to take it and her words are etched in my mind It has been my experience that men can be unreliable I started crying and thanked her.
-She said these final words before we parted pay it forward.
+She handed me the money, forcing me to take it, and her words are etched in my mind "It has been my experience that men can be unreliable."
+I started crying and thanked her.
+She said these final words before we parted: "Pay it forward."

-I know my calling is to help people.
 Sometimes it is at work, touching a person, making them feel beautiful or handsome, or accepted.
-Sometimes it is giving the person in line in front of me at the grocery store a buck to help them finish paying for their groceries.
-Sometimes it is looking an elderly person in eye, really seeing them.
-Sometimes it is talking to a stranger.
+Sometimes it is giving the person in line in front of me a buck to help them finish paying for their groceries.
+Sometimes it is looking an elderly person in eye, and really seeing them.
+And sometimes it is simply talking to a stranger.

 But, there is a deeper calling.
 I know what that is.
 I have known since that fateful night in the rain.
-Thank you beautiful woman in the Subaru.
+Thank you beautiful woman in the white Subaru.
 You changed me.